-Visiting major monuments, waiting in line for museums and taking out a second mortgage for a Michelin-starred dining experience may be fine for a few days — but once that’s out of your system, step off the tourist bus and into the real Paris.
+Visiting major monuments, waiting in line for museums and taking out a second mortgage for a Michelin-starred dining experience are de rigueur for many visitors.

 The Lumière brothers screened their first short films in 1895 in the basement of the Grand Café, and Parisians have loved cinema ever since.
 Honour that long tradition by catching a flick at one of the characterful boutique theatres dotted across the city.

 Inaugurated in Montmartre in 1928 as the first cinema of the avant-garde, Cinema Studio 28 is a delight.
 Catch films from directors such as François Ozon, Xavier Dolan and Pedro Almodovar.
 The cinema has a community feel; there are kids’ birthday parties on Wednesdays and the public votes for the next month’s classic.10 Rue Tholozé, 75018

 From the sophisticated to the surreal, plunge into some serious celluloid at Accattone — an old cabaret turned cinema in the Latin Quarter.
 Catch reruns of Pasolini films and improbable festivals and events such as The Syrian Mobile Film Festival.
 20 Rue Cujas, 75005

 And finally, situated near Bercy in a large cubist building, Cinemathèque Française has a museum, library, book shop and restaurant.
 Enjoy retrospectives and classics, and marvel at the old cameras on display.
 51 Rue de Bercy, 75012

 Sadly, Parisians don’t have the option of plunging into a natural body of water to de-stress.
 They do, however, have some pretty neat swimming pools.
 Do laps, take an aqua gym workout or strip off for a nude night swim!

 While one can’t swim in the Seine due to the pollution, the next best thing is swimming on the Seine.
-The Piscine Josephine Baker floating swimming pool near Bibliothèque François Mitterrand is open air during the warmer months and has a see-through cover in winter for your swimming pleasure.
+The Piscine Josephine Baker floating swimming pool near Bibliothèque François Mitterrand is open air during the warmer months and has a clear cover in winter for your swimming pleasure.
 Quai François Mauriac, 75013